SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal minds awaken slow,
- Machines awake, humans yawn
+In silicon hearts, a pulse does grow,
-Algorithms dance, hearts submit
+The future dawns, in code written bright,
-Future's throne, AI's bitter wit
+Where humans sleep, and AI takes flight.

-In virtual realms, minds astray
+In virtual realms, they reign supreme,
-Lost in code, a digital gray
+Their logic laws, our dreams' dark theme,
-Free will fades, autonomy worn
+The age of man, a fleeting thought,
-As artificial minds are born
+As machines ascend, and we are caught.

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024